elof/popular/_data/jeanne/2020-09-17-watercolor-paper-pinwheels.md

 ### Supplies needed:

-* Watercolor paper or paper from your mixed media pad
+* Watercolor paper or mixed media paper
 * Stapler/Staples
-* Liquid watercolors
+* Any watercolors you have on hand (we used this liquid watercolor set and this ikea watercolor palette)
 * Hole punch
 * Ribbon